-This questionnaire asks about current or former use of alcohol.
+This section of the interview asks about current or former use of alcohol.
 Alcohol consumption comes in many forms such as beer, wine, and liquor.
-It is important to have some familiarity with the different forms of alcohol as you will be asking participants to estimate their total amount of alcohol consumed in a typical one-week period (usually that of the past year).
-Questions 2-6 will only assess current drinkers, and Q7-10 only assesses former drinkers.
+It is important to have some familiarity with the different forms of alcohol as you will be asking participants to estimate their total amount of alcohol consumed in a one-week period.
 You may be asked by the respondent to define "serving."
-A standard drink is any drink that contains about 14 grams of pure alcohol (about 0.6 fluid ounces or 1.2 tablespoons).
-Serving sizes as the "standard drink" units are:

-Beer = 12oz. glass or 355ml bottle;

-Wine = 5oz glass, 1 bottle = 750ml= 5 glasses;

-Hard spirits = 1.5oz. or 1 shot.
+These serving sizes can be found just above the first alcohol question on your computer screen.
+The "standard drink" units are as follows: Beer = 12oz. glass or 355ml bottle; Wine = 3.5oz glass, 1 bottle = 750ml= 8 glasses; Hard spirits = 1.5oz. or 1 shot.